ShettyHarshit/react-webpack-invoicing-app/README.md

 # Invoicing App

-This is a simple invoicing application built from scratch using React, Webpack, and Babel.
-The app allows users to create invoices, update their statuses, and view them with a clean, modern UI.
+This is a simple invoicing application built using React, Webpack, and Babel.
+The app allows users to create invoices, update their statuses, and view them.

 ## Description

-The application provides functionality to create and manage invoices with an intuitive and responsive interface.
-Users can create invoices, update their statuses, and store invoice data persistently using local storage.
-The UI is styled with Tailwind CSS, and state management is handled using Flux.
+The application provides functionality to create and manage invoices.
+Users can create invoices, update their statuses, and store invoice data persistently using local storage as a backend was not asked for.
+The UI is styled with Tailwind CSS and Ant Design for components, and state management is handled using Flux.

 ## Stack